bykbyk301/smilingUser/README.md

 # smilingUser
-smilingUser is an OF Application
+SmilingUser is an OF application that detects the user's smile and sends notifications to encourage smiling.

+Assignment for Interactive Art and Computational Design instructed by Professor Golan Levin.